A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Methods

-\textbf{Image Quality Assessment}~~ Image quality assessment has been long-studied in the computer vision and image processing literature.
+Image quality assessment has been long-studied in the computer vision and image processing literature.
 Full Reference IQA (FR-IQA)~\citep{wang2004image, zhang2011fsim, zhang2018unreasonable} assume the availability of a reference or ``clean'' image against which the test image is compared and the quality is measured.
-In contrast, the No Reference IQA (NR-IQA)~\citep{mittal2012no, Wang2022-vx, Agnolucci2024-ti} setting (aka Blind IQA) uses only features of the test image to estimate a quality score.
+In contrast, the NR-IQA~\citep{Xu2017-rp, zhang2011fsim, wang2004image, mittal2012no, Wang2022-vx, Agnolucci2024-ti, Mittal2013-dq, Ye2012-iu, Xu2016-wz} setting (aka Blind IQA) uses only features of the test image to estimate a quality score.
 In both settings, conventional IQA methods are calibrated and compared against human perceptual judgments of quality such as Mean Opinion Scores (MOS).
 These measures are task-agnostic and humans are not required to make judgments about the content of the image but only to measure subjective ``quality'' (typically on a scale of 1-5, Poor-High).
 This motivates our investigation into whether these metrics can also provide task-relevant assessments of image quality.

+In addition, separate from IQA research, considerable attention has been paid to understanding and characterizing the impact of image quality on DNN robustness~\cite{Drenkow2021-pw}.
+In conventional settings, robustness is evaluated by exposing DNNs to images degraded by precisely controlled synthetic corruptions that target specific isolated imaging conditions~\cite{Dodge2016-fw, Hendrycks2019-ye, Michaelis2019-gi, Laugros2019-lv, Laugros2021-fd, Taori2020-xa, Djolonga2021-eo, Varga2024-ef, Oguine2024-md}.
+Later evaluations of robustness have targeted imaging conditions that capture more challenging, naturally-occurring degradations~\cite{Ibrahim2022-lk, Drenkow2024-gl, Zhao2021-gl, Drenkow2024-hh}.
+In all of these works, quantitative measures of IQ were not explicitly correlated with DNN robustness.
+Our work is the first to our knowledge to systematically examine this relationship and paves the way for correlating image quality and DNN robustness when control over image degradation is not possible.

-\textbf{Relationship of DNNs and human perception}~~ A key question of this work centers on whether IQA metrics calibrated against human MOS are sensitive to any of the same image features that DNNs use for downstream tasks.
-Outside of the IQA literature, prior works have shown differences in humans and DNNs in the context of shape/texture bias~\citep{Geirhos2018-ct, Hermann2019-gg}, shortcut learning~\citep{Geirhos2020-ag, Zech2018-hs, Brown2023-fj, Ong_Ly2024-jh}, and error consistency~\citep{Geirhos2021-bp, Wichmann2023-gl}, but the question remains open whether IQA metrics aligned with human MOS correlate with DNN performance.
+A key question of this work centers on whether IQA metrics calibrated against human MOS are sensitive to any of the same image features that DNNs use for downstream tasks.
+Outside of the IQA literature, prior works have shown differences in humans and DNNs in the context of shape/texture bias~\citep{Geirhos2018-ct, Hermann2019-gg}, shortcut learning~\citep{Geirhos2020-ag, Zech2018-hs, Brown2022-tf, Ong_Ly2024-jh}, and error consistency~\citep{Geirhos2021-bp, Wichmann2023-gl}, but the question remains open whether IQA metrics aligned with human MOS correlate with DNN performance.